US Metro Real Estate Intelligence

 4 of 4 counties scored

-Athens, GA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Athens, GA shows High internal divergence — the metro composite may obscure significant county-level differences.
 Clarke County contributes the most structural risk (Elevated, driven by permit growth), while Madison County anchors the lower end (Low Risk).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)